nexvium/allssh/README.md

     * `auto`: use color only when writing to a terminal
     * `always`: use color even if not writing to terminal

+* `-iPATH` `--input=PATH`

+  Use file as the stdin in for each host.
+It must be a seekable file.

 * `-oPATH` `--output=PATH`

-  Write command output to files instead of standard out.
+  Write command output to files instead of stdout.
 A dot and hostname will be appended to PATH generate the pathname for each file.

 * `-uUSERNAME` `--user=USERNAME`

   Specify username to use for ssh.
 Default is to not specify any username (i.e. use the caller's username or the one specified by the ssh config).

+* `--ok`

+  Only show output from hosts where command succeeded (exited with zero).

 * `--add-host-keys`